Oge-nna/oge-nna/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- My name is Ogenna.
-- I identify as she/her.
-- I have a B.Eng in Electrical and Electronics Engineering but no coding history.
+- Ogenna, B.Eng in Electrical and Electronics Engineering but no coding history.
-- I am currently on the path to becoming a full-stack web dev with help from Dufuna CodeCamp, Stack Overflow, FreeCodeCamp, Youtube and TheOdinProject.
+- Currently on the path to becoming a full-stack web dev with help from Dufuna CodeCamp, Stack Overflow, FreeCodeCamp, Youtube and TheOdinProject.
-- Currently concentrating on HTML, CSS and Javascript, with knowldge of Git, Github, CLI.
+- Concentrating on HTML, CSS and Javascript for now, with knowldge of Git, Github, CLI.
 - How to reach me: https://twitter.com/yadilinna, https://instagram.com/theogenna, ogennaogbogu@gmail.com.
 - Fun fact: I'm also a baker.